awesomemotive/WP-Mail-SMTP/readme.txt

 * Initial approach, copying the wp_mail function and replacing it

 == Upgrade Notice ==

+= 0.8.4 =
+Minor bugfix for users using constants.
+Another very low priority upgrade.
+Apologies for the version creep.

 = 0.8.3 =
 Minor bugfix for users using constants.
 Very low priority upgrade.